 Variety, Intensity, Recovery

-When designing a bootcamp, think about cardio, upper-body, core, lower-body and total-body exercises, Hopley says.
+When designing an outdoor fitness bootcamp, think about cardio, upper-body, core, lower-body and total-body exercises, Hopley says.
 “Incorporate different exercises to hit these five areas, starting with large muscle groups first and always allowing muscle groups to recover

 while working other muscle groups.
 If you plan to fit in three or more bootcamps a week, you can split up workouts by muscle groups, advises Watts.